Note: if you are viewing this rule book as a PDF, it does not contain animated gifs that appear on the website.

 Your base essence increases by 1 each round.
 For example, you'll have 3 base essence to spend in round 2.

-Essence can be added or subtracted from this base amount each round by card abilities or battlefield effects.
+Essence can be added or subtracted from this base amount each round by card abilities or battlefield effects, typically resolved in the prior round.
 These increases or decreases only last for a single round.

-All cards have an essence cost, which is the top left number on the card next to the eseence symbol above.
+All cards have an essence cost, which is the top left number on the card next to the essence symbol.

 Unspent essence does not roll over between rounds.